-Knowledge Skills Knowledge Demonstrates, with guidance, knowledge of medications including allergies, analgesia, non-prescribed drugs, over the counter drugs, alcohol and tobacco intake.
-Has awareness of routes of administration and side effects of commonly used medicines in the area of practice.
-Has an awareness that medicines may impact on an individual's mental capacity.
-Understands the pain management policy and describes what drives this pain practice.
-Works within the limits of the level and competency of their own practice and the agreed ways of working by their employer.
-Works collaboratively with colleagues across all disciplines to support personcentred care.
-Administers commonly prescribed pharmacological strategies under supervision (www.nmc-uk.org/publications/standards).
-Gives simple and clear instructions to patients about pain relief under supervision.
+Knowledge Skills Demonstrates, with guidance, knowledge of medications including allergies, analgesia, non-prescribed drugs, over the counter drugs, alcohol and tobacco intake.
+Has awareness of routes of administration 5.
+Works within the limits of the level and competency of their own practice and the agreed ways of working by their employer.6.
+Works collaboratively with colleagues across all disciplines to support personand side effects of commonly used medicines in the area of practice.
+7. Administers commonly prescribed 3.
+Has an awareness that medicines may impact on an individual's mental capacity.4.
+Understands the pain management policy pharmacological strategies under supervision (www.nmc-uk.org/publications/standards). and describes what drives this pain practice.
+8. Gives simple and clear instructions to patients about pain relief under supervision.
 Accepts and documents patients' right to decline analgesia.
 10. Recognises and uses protocols to appropriately escalate potential problems to a senior health care professional in relation to clinical signs and symptoms of adverse effects.